esokoletsky/e-commerce/README.md

 ## Hey, I'm Eugene!

-This is a fully functional e-commerce application.
+This is a fully functional e-commerce application that works well on all screen sizes.
 I was really excited about implementing Commerce.js I have built an e-commerce aplication from scratch before, but Commerce.js has drastically sped up the process.
 It allowed me to build and manage the shopping cart without having to create a back-end with a database, it also helped manage shipping and payment options.
 I believe Commerce.js is a great tool when you need to complete the project quickly while still delivering reliability.
 I really enjoyed working on this project because I love to learn different ways of getting the job done!

 ## Built with these technologies:

 `Frontend` - React Hooks

 `Style` - Material-UI